-- Cyber bullying: this is the big one at the moment and is when technology is used to verbally, socially or psychologically bully.
+- Cyber bullying: is when technology is used to verbally, socially or psychologically bully.
 It can occur in chat rooms, on social networking sites, through emails or text messages on mobile phones.

 - Sexual or racial harassment is any unwanted or offensive attention, action or remarks of a sexual or racial nature, especially when repeated after a request to stop.

 - single episodes of social rejection or dislike

 How to make the complaint: If you wish to make a complaint, you can choose someone who you trust such as your parents, a staff member, Dean, Guidance Counsellor.
 You will need to give as much detail as possible for an investigation to be carried out and, if it is a serious concern, it must be in writing.

 If you are not happy with the resolution of the complaint, make a written formal complaint addressed to the Principal.
 She will discuss it with you and anyone else concerned, taking details in writing before resolving the complaint with you.

 A very serious complaint about anyone in the school can be addressed in writing to the Chairperson of the Board of Trustees and given to the school office.
 The Board will then investigate it, in consultation with the school’s Senior Leadership Team.
 After the investigation, the Board will send you a written response.

 This can be done by completing the online form which can be found on the Carmel portal.